-Begin your exploration of foundry work with this step-by-step, hands-on overview of metal casting.
-This class introduces foundry processes, including wax work, ceramic shell, sand moldmaking, casting and finishing.
-You will use the lost-wax casting method (which begins with sculpting in wax) and the sand casting method (which uses a mold made from sand).
-You will help pour molten metal and complete several cast-metal pieces, which can be sculptures or utilitarian objects.
+Begin your exploration of metal casting with this hands-on overview of foundry processes, including wax sculpting, lost-wax casting, ceramic shell, sand moldmaking, casting and finishing.
+You will help pour molten metal and complete several cast-metal sculptures or utilitarian objects.

 This class is for people with metal-casting experience who have completed waxes to cast.
 The class explores details of metal casting: you will prepare your wax, dip it to make a ceramic shell mold and participate in a bronze pour.

-Build a small propane fueled furnace capable of melting aluminum brass or bronze.
-You will also learn how to approach designing and building furnaces of larger capacities.
-The furnace will be of modest size capable of melting 12 lbs. of bronze or 4 lbs. of aluminum for your next project.
-The furnace you make in class can easily be operated by one person.
-The basic furnace is about 16″x16″x21″high and weighs about 100 lbs.
-The product of the class will include the furnace chamber, burner, a crucible and crucible handling tongs.
-It will not include propane tank, hose and regulator.
+Build a small propane fueled furnace capable of melting 12 lbs. of bronze or 4 lbs. of aluminum for your next project.
+The furnace you make in class can easily be operated by one person, measures about 16″x16″x21″ and weighs about 100 lbs.
+It will include the furnace chamber, burner, a crucible and crucible handling tongs, but does not include the propane tank, hose and regulator.
 You’ll learn how to safely operate it, and how to approach designing and building furnaces of larger capacities.

 Turn your creations into cast metal!
 Working with resin-bonded sand, you’ll learn the basics as you build your own mold.
 As part of a casting team, you’ll have the exhilarating experience of pouring molten bronze or aluminum.
 After your casting cools, you’ll open your mold and finish your piece.
 Bring a found object or a sculpture that’s smaller than a breadbox to make your impression into the sand.
 The sculpture can be made of wax, clay, foam, or wood.

 Introduction to Bell Casting